 In 1903, Dr. Joseph S. Stewart came to the University of Georgia to work with the schools of the State.
-In 1904, in cooperation with the schoolmen in west Georgia, there was organized at Temple, Georgia, what has developed into the present GHSA.
+In 1904, in cooperation with the schoolmen in west Georgia, there was formed at Temple, Georgia, an organization that eventually became the present GHSA in 1908.
 The present program has been developed over the years by secondary school administrators who realize the need for regulations in the constantly growing area of high school activities.

 The GHSA operates under a Constitution and By-Laws which outlines the scope and purpose of the Association.
 It contains the standards of eligibility to be met by high school pupils for attaining the privilege of participation in interschool contests, and rules controlling the participation among schools.
 By adoption of the Constitution and By-Laws through its membership, member schools have by their initiative acted to operate and discipline their interscholastic activities and contests.

 Schools are divided in classification according to size so that schools will have an opportunity to compete for honors among schools of their own size.
 The state is divided into regions in each classification.
 Each region is operated by the schools in the region.
 Some events are held as statewide events open to all schools.
 Some events are held on elimination basis with the region competing in state events in the various classifications.